nam32/ribosome_profiling/README.md

 Ribosome Profiling data analysis pipeline: preprocessing, differential expression analysis, GO analysis and codon occupancy analysis based on Dr. Puneet Sharma workflow.

+script 1-10 were executed on the cluster script 11-15 were executed locally on R

+**Ribo-seQC package used has been modified from the original ( https://github.com/Tim-Yu/RiboseQC ) Please check script 11 to see how to modify the code

-#Annotations downloads (as written by Dr. Puneet Sharma)
+# Annotations downloads (as written by Dr. Puneet Sharma)

 ## "Undesired RNA” annotation
 (3 sources were used to obtain sno-, sn- and r-RNA; tRNA; and rRNA):